Fredy Clue: Bäckadräkten

 Over the first six months of 2022, Clue worked with illustrator and textile designer Ida Björs to design and develop the first unisex Swedish folk costume.
 The idea first occurred to Clue during a conversation with a friend at Bingsjöstämman in 2018 about the need for a traditional outfit that was not gendered female or male.
 To finance and promote the Bäckadräkten project, Clue partnered with the Textile Museum of Borås.
 They led a series of focus group meetings with young queer people associated with Sweden's folk music and dance communities.
 Clue and Björs sought assistance from a silversmith, a dance shoe designer, and a tailor to produce the costume's various components.
 The resulting Bäckadräkten costume features a water theme and design elements drawn from the 840 different traditional costumes in Sweden that precede this one.
 Many of the components combine traditionally female and male designs, for instance the skirt-like culottes and the vest that is also a bodice.
-It was exhibited at the Textile Museum from June 30, 2022, through August 28, 2022, and is worn by Clue at public performances and lectures.
-Clue made the sewing pattern available as early as July 2023, but also encourages Swedes to produce their own with modifications to suit users' individual identities.
-In 2025, the Röhsska Museum in Gothenburg added a copy of the costume to their permanent exhibit.